NomicFoundation/hardhat/CONTRIBUTING.md

 All tests are written using [mocha](https://mochajs.org) and [chai](https://www.chaijs.com).

-You can run a package's tests by executing `npm run test` inside its folder.
-Or you can run all the tests at once with `npm run test` from the root folder.
+You can run a package's tests by executing `npm test` inside its folder.
+Or you can run all the tests at once with `npm test` from the root folder.

 ## Code formatting